 If you have a bunch of friends with whom you want to travel to Peniche, no problem we can help you out!
 The Ananas Surf House can accommodate up to 8 people and can also provide three daily meals, surf guiding and much more.
 So from just a bed to full-service, everything is possible.

 You let us know how you prefer to travel and stay, we organize the rest for you!
 If that sounds good, just write a short email with the dates and amount of people, we are happy to help!

 Surf Spots in Peniche

-Tip: It doesn’t when and where you go, you will surf loads in Peniche.
-For that very reason we launched our surf workout ebook.
+Tip: It doesn’t matter when and where you go, you will surf loads in Peniche.
+For that very reason, we launched our surf workout ebook.
 With this, you won’t have sore shoulders after day two but you are able to surf your brain out!

 Cantinho – North wind protected